zhenhaoli/Unificiency/README.md

 ## Defined Resources so far

-Embedded tomcat uses the port 8080 by default
+Embedded tomcat uses the port 8080 by default <br />
-So the base url is localhost:8080
+So the base url is localhost:8080 <br />

+GET <br />
+`localhost:8080/buildings` <br />
-GET `localhost:8080/buildings` returns a list of buildings including rooms of each building
+returns a list of buildings including rooms of each building<br />